Project Management Best Practices for HR Projects

 - Set the expectation of using Project Management methodology – By using project management methodology, and giving your team the chance to try their hand at different tasks, they can learn by doing.
 It can be daunting at first, but by giving them a safe place to try it out and contribute they can become more comfortable with the process and be willing and able to take on more and more each time.

 - Be objective and realistic about your project – Being objective and realistic about your project will help you to define the critical steps for accomplishment.
 What are the needs, constraints, budget, and expectations for the projects?
 This also lends itself to building credibility because colleagues and senior leaders know you are honest about the challenges of your project and they know what to expect when they work with you which sets the stage for successful collaboration.
-This is especially critical for HR projects that are so visible to the workforce.

 - Celebrate, debrief and report on your project – Celebrate accomplishments and recognize hard work when you finish a project.
 Taking the time to debrief after execution also encourages a deeper understanding and learning for all team members.
 Remember, debriefing should focus on the actions, non-actions, results – it is not a time to blame your team member for something that didn’t go as planned.
 The debrief is about making process improvements for future projects.
 Once you’ve debriefed within the team, share your findings with senior leadership.
 Prepare a report with the outcomes, challenges, how the challenges were managed and results.
 And draw connections to the organizational goals.